nvmwill/nexmo-developer/_documentation/en/messaging/10dlc/overview.md

     2. [Register a campaign] (#register-a-campaign)

-    3. Link a number (coming soon)
+    3. [Link a number] (#link-numbers-to-a-campaign)

 ## Register a brand

 A Brand is a company that has a need to send SMS messages to customers or users.
 Each brand can have multiple Campaigns associated with them.

-A Vonage Account may have multiple brands associated with it, but a Brand may only be registered with Vonage once.
-For example, Vonage Account ABCD may register brands on behalf of their own customers, Company X and Company Y. Vonage Account EFGH may not register Company X in that case.
+A Vonage Account may have multiple brands associated with it; for example, Vonage Account ABCD may register brands on behalf of their own customers, Company X and Company Y.

 Public information about a brand/company is used to determine what Campaigns they are allowed to run.